diegoami/DA_Hellofresh/recipes-etl/README.md

 * Linux Ubuntu 16.04
 * Java 8
-* Hadoop 2.7.5 (configured as described under https://hadoop.apache.org/docs/r2.7.5/hadoop-project-dist/hadoop-common/SingleCluster.html )
+* Hadoop 2.7.5 (correctly configured as described under https://hadoop.apache.org/docs/r2.7.5/hadoop-project-dist/hadoop-common/SingleCluster.html )
+  * it might be necessary to set also the properties _fs.checkpoint.dir_,  _hadoop.tmp.dir_ in _$HADOOP_HOME/etc/hadoop/core-site.xml_ and _dfs.name.dir_, _dfs.data.dir_  in _$HADOOP_HOME/etc/hadoop/hdfs-site.xml_ to directories,
 * Spark 1.6.1 .

 * Python 3.5 (Python 3.6 does not work with PySpark shipped with 1.6.1, as described in https://issues.apache.org/jira/browse/SPARK-19019 )